Christopher Hitchens: Criticism of religion

-That year Hitchens began a series of written debates on the question "Is Christianity Good for the World?" with Christian theologian and pastor Douglas Wilson, published in Christianity Today magazine.
+That year Hitchens began a series of written debates on the question "Is Christianity Good for the World?" with the Christian theologian and pastor Douglas Wilson, published in Christianity Today magazine.
 This exchange eventually became a book with the same title published in 2008.
 During their promotional tour of the book, they were accompanied by the producer Darren Doane's film crew.
 Thence Doane produced the film Collision: Is Christianity GOOD for the World?, which was released on 27 October 2009.
 On 4 April 2009, Hitchens debated William Lane Craig on the existence of God at Biola University.
 On 19 October 2009, Intelligence Squared explored the question "Is the Catholic Church a force for good in the world?".
 John Onaiyekan and Ann Widdecombe argued that it was, while Hitchens joined Stephen Fry in arguing that it was not.
+The latter won the debate according to an audience poll.

+Hitchens referred to 'Islamophobia' as a "fake term" that is "dangerous" because it "insinuates that any reservations about Islam must ipso facto be 'phobic'.
+A phobia is an irrational fear or dislike.
+Islamic preaching very often manifests precisely this feature, which is why suspicion of it is by no means irrational".
+On 5 October 2010, Hitchens debated with Tariq Ramadan as to whether Islam was a religion of peace, at 92NY.

-The latter side won the debate according to an audience poll.
-On 26 November 2010, Hitchens appeared in Toronto, Ontario, at the Munk Debates, where he debated religion with former British Prime Minister Tony Blair, a convert to Roman Catholicism.
-Blair argued religion is a force for good, while Hitchens argued against that.
+On 26 November 2010, Hitchens appeared in Toronto, Ontario, at the Munk Debates, where he debated religion with the former British prime minister Tony Blair, a convert to Roman Catholicism.
+Blair argued that religion is a force for good, while Hitchens argued against.

-Throughout these debates, Hitchens became known for his persuasive and enthusiastic rhetoric in public speaking.
-"Wit and eloquence", "verbal barbs and linguistic dexterity" and "self-reference, literary engagement and hyperbole" are all elements of his speeches.
+Throughout these debates, Hitchens became known for his persuasive and enthusiastic rhetoric.
+"Wit and eloquence", "verbal barbs and linguistic dexterity", and "self-reference, literary engagement and hyperbole" are all elements of his speeches.
 The term "hitch-slap" has been used as an informal term among his supporters for a carefully crafted remark designed to humiliate his opponents.
-Hitchens's line "one asks wistfully if there is no provision in the procedures of military justice for them to be taken out and shot," condemning the perpetrators of the Abu Ghraib torture and prisoner abuse, was cited by The Humanist as an example.
-A tribute in Politico stated that this was a trait Hitchens shared with fellow atheist and intellectual Gore Vidal.
+Hitchens's line "one asks wistfully if there is no provision in the procedures of military justice for them to be taken out and shot", condemning the perpetrators of the Abu Ghraib torture and prisoner abuse, was cited by The Humanist as an example.
+A tribute in Politico stated that this was a trait Hitchens shared with his fellow atheist and intellectual Gore Vidal.